Download our free PDF:

 |Filed the FAFSA Online?||Signed the FAFSA with FSA IDs?||Provided Valid Email Address on the FAFSA?||Time to Receive SAR||Type of SAR|

 |Yes||No||Yes||2 weeks||Link by email|

 |No||No||Yes||2 weeks||Link by email|

 |No||No||No||3 weeks||Paper by mail|

-Students who file the FAFSA online but do not provide an email address will receive a paper SAR Acknowledgment instead of a paper SAR.
-Like the SAR, a SAR acknowledgment lists the student's FAFSA data.
-But any corrections to the SAR Acknowledgment must be made online, instead of returning the paper SAR after making corrections on it.
+Students who file the FAFSA online but do not provide an email address (or provided an invalid email address) will receive a paper SAR Acknowledgment instead of a paper SAR.
+Like the SAR, a SAR Acknowledgment lists the student's FAFSA data.
+But any corrections to the SAR Acknowledgment can be made online (at FAFSA.ed.gov), instead of on paper.

-Note that some colleges base the deadlines for their own financial aid funds on the date the ISIR is received, not the date the FAFSA is filed.
-So it is best to file the FAFSA early (two weeks before the school's published FAFSA deadline), to ensure that the college receives the FAFSA data by the college's published FAFSA deadline.
+Some colleges base the deadlines for their own financial aid funds on the date the ISIR is received, not the date the FAFSA is filed.
+So it’s best to file the FAFSA early (at least two weeks before the school's published FAFSA deadline), to ensure that the school receives the FAFSA data by the published deadline.

-If the student has not yet received the SAR, he or she can check on the status of the FAFSA by visiting FAFSA on the Web at www.fafsa.ed.gov (use the student's name, Social Security number, and date of birth) or by calling the Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID (1-800-433-3243).
+If you haven’t received the SAR, you can check on the status by logging in at FAFSA.ed.gov with your FSA ID, name, Social Security Number, and date of birth, or by calling the Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID (1-800-433-3243).